Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: SAT: TTA as Cross-Modal Alignment

-\mypar{Optimizing codes for individual textual views.} Very recent literature \cite{osowiechi2024watt} has pointed out the limitations of using the average text prototypes, and has instead suggested to resort to multiple category embeddings, each obtained through the different text templates in $\mathcal{T}$.
-Thus, we modify the solution presented in \cref{eq:codes} to be specialized for specific class template\footnote{The text templates are the same as in WATT \cite{osowiechi2024watt} -- see \appensecref{sec:templates}.}, where the codes for each template $m$ are:
+Recent literature \cite{osowiechi2024watt} has pointed out the limitations of using the average text prototypes, and has instead suggested to resort to multiple category embeddings, each obtained through the different text templates in $\mathcal{T}$.
+Thus, to create a richer and more robust supervisory signal, we leverage the ensemble of $M$ diverse text templates typically used in TTA, each providing a unique ``semantic view", $\mathbf{T}_m=[\vt_{1m},...,\vt_{Km}]$, where $\mathbf{T}_m$ denotes the matrix containing the class text prototypes obtained from the $m$-th template.
+Compared to existing TTA approaches, we introduce a more sophisticated knowledge distillation strategy that disentangles the goals of assignment and generalization.

+\textbf{\circled{1} For Assignment, we need specificity.} We compute a separate, ``clean" transport plan $\mathbf{Q}^*_m$ for each specific semantic view $\mathbf{T}_m$.
+This provides an unambiguous matching based on a single, clear context (e.g., aligning to ``a sketch of a class" vs. ``a photo of a class").
+Concretely, we modify the solution presented in \cref{eq:codes} to be specialized for specific class template\footnote{The text templates are the same as in WATT \cite{osowiechi2024watt} -- see \appensecref{appendix_dataset}.}, where the codes for each template $m$ are: